Zahra-Homa/EVs_environmental_impact/Evs-environmental-impact/README.md

 ## Presentation

-The final presentation of this project is available here:
+The final presentation of this project is available here [here](Presentation/Final_project_EVs.pdf).
-(Presentation/Final_project_EVs.pdf)